faranalytics/dialog/README.md

 - Event-driven architecture
 - Isolated state — components exchange objects but never share references

 **NB** Dialog is a well architected and production-grade implementation; however, it is still undergoing active refactoring.
-Prior to 1.0.0, public interfaces may change on turns of the minor and commit messages will be minimal.
+Prior to 1.0.0, public interfaces may change on turns of minor versions and commit messages will be minimal.

 ## Table of contents